homebrew9/csv_file_compare/README.md

 The backstory:
 ===============
-This is a set of csv file comparison utilities that I wrote for a project many years ago.
+This is a set of csv file comparison utilities that I wrote many years ago.
 It started off with Perl, but then I was curious to see how it compares to other languages.
 So here we are.
 The csv comparison programs are in the following languages:
 1) Perl (original and modified with optimizations)